parvathycec/Timeline2GUI/README.md

 Installation
 -----------------------

-How to install pandastable development version of Pandastable?
+How to install?

+Download the Timeline2GUI repo.

+Run the following command from command line.

+python setup.py install

+This command should automatically install all the dependencies.

+If you face any issue with installation, run the following command in the command line.

 python -m pip install -e git://github.com/dmnfarrell/pandastable.git@pandastable#egg=pandastable

-How to run the tool?

-Checkout the csvtable repo.
-The files needed are Timeline.py, help.png, configuration.txt
-All the above-mentioned files should be in one folder.

 Command to run the tool in command line: